jayabrotabanerjee/Lisp-Game/README.md

 ## Development

 This project was created for the Spring Lisp Game Jam 2025.
-It uses a combination of different libraries and frameworks from the Common Lisp ecosystem[1][2].
+It uses a combination of different libraries and frameworks from the Common Lisp ecosystem.

 ### Key Components